Interdisciplinary Engineering Annual Colloquium Presents "Bumper to Bumper Engineering: Multidisciplinary Engineering in the Automotive Industry"

 Alex Offenbach, '16 MDE, attended his first Indy 500 when he was 13 years old.
 He had always been mechanically minded, but from the moment the cars screamed by for the first time he set his sights on one day being a part of that race.
 There was never a doubt in his mind when he was accepted to Purdue that it was the place for him due to its engineering prestige and its deep ties to the Indy 500.
 Due to the unique nature of the MDE program, he quickly found an incredible home with us.
 After graduation, he was able to continue chasing his dreams working for the company that designs and certifies all of Indycar's race tracks.
 The following year he was able to join Andretti Autosport, who at the time was the defending champion of the previous two Indy 500's.
 Alex was able to complete his goal of being a part of the Indy 500 and won both the Indy Lights drivers and teams championship with who of Indycar's rising stars.
 He now works as a Damper Specialist for Colton Herta's car, where last season as a team they achieved 2 wins, 3 poles, including smashing the record for Indycar's youngest ever race winner.

 The colloquium is open to the general public.
-The panel discussion will be live-streamed and archived for on-demand viewing.
+The panel discussion is now archived (see above) for on-demand viewing.
 We encourage attendance of students and faculty interested in the skills desired for the automotive industry as well as experiences for recently transitioned engineers from Purdue to industry.

 Supported by the PROFESSOR BRUCE JOHNSON GRADUATE EDUCATION FUND.